WiiCkeDdark/le_bot_final/README.md

 3. **Get the API Token**: After creating the bot, BotFather will provide you with an API token.
 This token is a unique identifier and a key to access the Telegram API.
 Make sure to keep it secure.
 4. **Configure the Token in Your Bot**: Integrate this token into your trading bot's configuration, allowing it to send messages via your Telegram bot.

+(You can find the actual channel here : https://t.me/+Wb-TlUKPmQw2YjJk)

 ### Creating an OKX API

 To perform trading operations on OKX, you need to create an API key through the OKX platform.
 Follow these steps: